-Past vs Passed!
+Past vs. passed!
 There are many homophones or words that sound almost the same in the English language, and no wonder that they are causing many problems for everyone.
-No matter if you’re a native or a non-native speaker, you might find yourself pausing when you need to choose between two words, such as Past vs Passed, in your writing.
+No matter if you’re a native or a non-native speaker, you might find yourself pausing when you need to choose between two words, such as past vs. passed, in your writing.
 However, if you clearly understand how different the meanings of these two are, there really is nothing difficult.

-Past vs Passed Definition
+Past vs. Passed

 PAST can be a noun, an adjective, an adverb or a preposition and, in the majority of the cases, it has something to do with time.
 In contrast, PASSED can only be a verb.
 More specifically, it’s the past tense of the verb “to pass” which means “to move on” and “to proceed”.

-- He is very reticent about his PAST.
+- He is very reticent about his past.

-- The candidate has PASSED all the tests.
+- The candidate has passed all the tests.

 When to Use Past